jhomra21/DO-better-auth-convex-testing/README.md

 # Durable Objects Real-time Notes: One Database Per User

-A cutting-edge demonstration of Cloudflare Durable Objects implementing a **"one database per user"** architecture with real-time capabilities.
+A demonstration of Cloudflare Durable Objects implementing a **"one database per user"** architecture with real-time capabilities.
 Each authenticated user gets their own isolated SQLite database instance, showcasing the power of Durable Objects for scalable, globally distributed applications.

 ## 🌟 Core Features